marcgg/marcgg.github.com/_posts/2025-07-07-ios26-beta-so-far.md

 - Start using iOS 26 to get used to it.
 I'd recommend NOT putting it on your primary device though.
 - Start removing components that are too customs, especially buttons.
 - Try building your apps on iOS 26 and see how they behave.

+As for adopting liquid glass, I don't think there is a rush to get it done by September this year.
+However, you will eventually be forced to migrate as other apps update and yours starts to look dated.
+This might not be an issue for some use cases, but for consumer apps like the ones I build it feels unavoidable.